daveism/560-prez/6th.md

 <img alt="Max wind speed for storms for Eastern Pacific" src="../master/charts/Eastern_Pacific_scatter_major_storm_wind.png?raw=true" width="60%" height="60%" >

-In the Eastern Pacific, it appears max wind are trending up for intense hurricanes also!
+In the Eastern Pacific, it appears max winds is trending up for intense hurricanes also!

 Is this Real?
-Well all the data is ready for you to dig in too, what else can you do with scripting in R?
+Well, all the data is ready for you to dig in too, what else can you do with scripting in R?

 [Previous page](5th.md) | [Next page](7th.md)